Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool analyses trends in cached Fitbit data, computing averages and totals, and explicitly distinguishes from raw data retrieval tools by name (fitbit_get_*).
-The verb 'analyse' and resource 'trends' are specific and unambiguous.
+The description clearly states it analyzes trends in cached Fitbit data and distinguishes from raw data tools: 'Not for raw data - use fitbit_get_* tools instead.'
+The verb 'analyse' and resource 'trends in cached Fitbit data' are specific and differentiate it from sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.